msc24x/showdown/docs/docs/glossary.md

 with your application.

 After processing the messages the results should be returned to the corresponding clients.
-[Manager](/glossary/#manager) ensures that the client has sent a webhook URL along with the request, which is used by the workers to send the response to.
+The [Manager](/glossary/#manager) ensures that the client has sent a webhook URL along with the request, which is used by the workers to send the response.

 ### Manager
 It listens on a port for process requests and just adds the process to the message queue.